All Episodes

 Rifle and ammunition.

-A Mauser model ninety-eight three oh six caliber bolt action rifle with a scope was recovered wrapped in a towel in a wooded area near near UVU's north east end, matching discussions in Robinson's texts.
+A Mauser Model 98.3006 caliber bolt action rifle with a scope was recovered wrapped in a towel in a wooded area near UVU's northeast end, matching discussions in Robinson's texts.

-It contained one spent round and three unspent rounds consistent with the shooting scene, no shell casings on the roof as expected for a bolt action.
+It contained one spent round and three unspent rounds consistent with the shooting scene.

-The rifle was confirmed by Robertson's father as a gift to him.
+The rifle was confirmed by Robinson's father as a gift to him.

-Ammunition had etched inscriptions, including the fire cartridge notices bulge OWO.
+Ammunition had etched inscriptions, including the fire cartridge, notices bulge OWO, what's this?

 My understanding is that is expecting a woman noticing a bulge means it could be a penis.